 3. Be attentive

-A crucial step in your journey of learning how to become a good listener is to practice being an attentive listener.
-Let go of other distractions like your phone.
-It is critical that you put your phone down when speaking with your girlfriend or boyfriend, especially if the conversation is crucial.
+Practicing being an attentive listener is a crucial step in your journey of learning how to become a good listener.
+Let go of distractions like your phone.
+It is critical that you put your phone down when speaking with your girlfriend or boyfriend, especially if the conversation is important.

-This demonstrates that you respect the speaker and are attentive while listening to your partner.
+This demonstrates that you respect the speaker and are paying attention to what they’re saying.
 During a face-to-face conversation, it is impolite to continuously check or fiddle with one’s phone.
 Put your phone on silent mode to improve your listening skills.
 Those emails and messages can wait.

 Related Reading: Too Late To Talk